Images and Video

 If you need high-end, art-directed professional photography or video services, we recommend you hire a freelance photographer.
 Feel free to contact firstname.lastname@example.org to discuss your needs, and we may be able to provide names of local photographers for you to work with.
 In all cases, we request that any professional photography be stored on our servers and shared with the HFC community.
 You will need to use our release forms for all on-campus or HFC-related shoots.

 Release forms and guidelines

 A signed release form is required for individuals (excluding HFC employees) who appear in video and photographs.
-Download the media release form for adults and the media release form for parents and minors under 16 years of age.
-Submit signed media release forms to 333 ASCC building, or scan and e-mail the form to firstname.lastname@example.org.
+Use our online consent form, or, if you prefer, download the media release form for adults and the media release form for parents and minors under 16 years of age.
+Submit signed media release forms to 333 ASCC building, or scan and e-mail the form to email@example.com.
 Please also retain a copy for your records.

 - If photography is taking place in a public place and individuals do not wish to be photographed (or videotaped), they should be allowed time to move out of the frame of the photos/video.

 - Individuals under 16 years of age must have parent/legal guardian signatures.
 Photos of children under age 16 may not be used for any purpose unless such signatures are obtained.